arogozhnikov/arogozhnikov.github.io/_posts/2026-02-01-protein-lms.markdown

 Multiple works in this list sprinkle structure tokens in training (and sometimes inference).
 This work instead utilizes a CLIP-like contrastive alignment step between PLM token and protein GNN (GearNet) structure token.
 Second loss is a direct prediction of structure tokens.

-This delivers a good improvements on contact predictions, fold and secondary structure, but interestingly not so much for downstream tasks (specially in Table 8/ Fugire 10 SaAMPLIFY isn't better than plain AMPLIFY).
+This delivers a good improvements on contact predictions, fold and secondary structure, but interestingly not so much for downstream tasks (specially in Table 8/ Figure 10 SaAMPLIFY isn't better than plain AMPLIFY).

 SaESM-2 (aligned ESM-2) transfers to downstream tasks better than SaAMPLIFY &mdash; again confirming very poor correlation between perplexity and transferability.